Meal

 -

-It is a kind of rice sushi that is fermented by soaking Hatahata, which is a typical winter taste of Oga, in salt, vinegar, and jiuqu, and is a local dish that can be made at home in Oga.
-It goes well with Akita's local sake, and there is no doubt that the sake will go on.
+It is a kind of fish pickles made by marinating hatahata, a typical winter delicacy of Oga, in salt, vinegar, and malted rice, and is a local dish made in Oga households.
+It goes very well with Akita's local sake, and is sure to make you drink more.

 Breakfast

-For breakfast, we are waiting for you with a rich menu where you can enjoy as much as you like with a Japanese / Western breakfast buffet centered on Akita ingredients.
-We will provide you with a delicious and enjoyable time, including coffee after meals.
+For breakfast, we offer a wide variety of Japanese and Western breakfast buffets, using mainly Akita ingredients.
+We will provide you with a delicious and enjoyable time, including coffee after meal.

 Restaurant